 Endoscopic Surgery for Sinusitis

-The surgery may be done in a hospital or in a doctor's office or clinic.
+The surgery may be done in a hospital or an outpatient surgery centre.
 Either local or general anesthesia may be used.
 The procedure takes 30 to 90 minutes.

 - Packing the nose with gauze to absorb bloody drainage.

 - Taking antibiotics.